jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ---
 layout: page
-title: Researcher at GovAI.
-Trying to reduce existential risks from AI.
-Helping AGI labs to improve their corporate governance.
-Based in Berlin.
-Coffee nerd.
+title: I'm a researcher at the Centre for the Governance of AI in Oxford.
+I try to reduce existential risks from AI by improving the governance of AGI labs.
 ---

 [Twitter](https://twitter.com/jonasschuett)